 - Streamlining of password usage: Most password managers will include plugins for popular browsers like Chrome or Firefox that can recognize login pages and provide the correct credentials for the user.
 This makes it that much easier to navigate through different accounts.

 - Encouraging strong passwords: Considering the first two benefits, the user, now unburdened from remembering or fetching passwords, can use more complex passwords with more extensive character variety and non-standard words to improve security.

 An identity management service is more involved than just managing passwords.
 For example, an IdM emphasizes managing identities as a whole, storing and coordinating user identities across an entire spectrum of data.

 Because IAM employs authentication and identity management, you are essentially looking at different products.
-However, it would help your organization to deploy both of these solutions as a complete and secure package if you are planning on including passwords as part of your IAM.
+However, it would help your organization deploy both of these solutions as a complete and secure package if you plan to include passwords as part of your IAM.

 What Should I Look for in an Identity Solution?

 Even if you have incredibly unique systems and services, your IdM solution should include a series of standard features.
 These features include the following:

 - Security: Any authentication scheme should adhere to clear privacy controls and the prevention of unauthorized access.
 This includes strong authentication controls, identity checking, and secure credential storage.